AdobeDocs/experience-manager-64.en/help/forms/using/adaptive-form-fragments.md

 ### Change fragments {#change-fragments}

-You can replace or change an adaptive form fragment by another fragment by using the **Select Fragment asset** property in the Edit component dialog for an adaptive form fragment panel.
+You can replace or change an adaptive form fragment by another fragment by using the **[!UICONTROL Select Fragment asset]** property in the Edit component dialog for an adaptive form fragment panel.

 ## Auto mapping of fragments for data binding {#auto-mapping-of-fragments-for-data-binding}